vxhernandez/behind_the_wheel/README.md

 ---
 ### Roadmap for the car dealership database project:

+By following this roadmap, I was able to systematically progress through each stage of the project, ensuring thorough analysis and effective presentation of insights derived from the car dealership database.

 1. **Choose a Topic and Define Objectives**
     - Select a relevant topic for the database project and clearly define the objectives and goals.